TechBlueprint-V/Micropower-1.23V-Bandgap-Reference/README.md

 # Future Work
 - The PCB layout will be simulated using electromagnetic (EM) simulation tools such as ANSYS HFSS or CST Studio Suite to evaluate parasitics and signal integrity.
-- A precision trimming circuit will be added to fine-tune the output voltage during production or calibration.
+- A precision trimming circuit will be added to fine-tune the output voltage during calibration.
 - ESD protection and other circuit-level protection features will be integrated to improve robustness and reliability in practical applications.

 # References